Andorra's Lima ends longest international career

 In 2021, Guinness World Records claimed Lima had achieved the longest international playing career.

+The women's record for the longest international career is held by former Brazil midfielder Formiga, 45, who played for 26 years between 1995-2021 and made 234 appearances.

-Before the match against Switzerland, Lima called the fixture "the last dance" on a post on X, formerly known as Twitter.
+Before the match against Switzerland, Lima called the fixture "the last dance" in a social media post.

-Lima became Andorra captain over a decade ago, representing a nation that has a population of just 79,000.
+Lima became Andorra captain more than a decade ago, representing a nation that has a population of just 79,000.

-He has lost over 100 international matches.
+He has lost more than 100 international matches.
 The Tricolours have only won seven competitive fixtures, the most recent being a 2-0 win over Liechtenstein in 2022 in the Nations League.

 The centre-back is the third European footballer to be capped in four different decades, joining Welsh international Billy Meredith and Finland's Jari Litmanen.

-And this summer he became the oldest player to appear in a Uefa European Championship qualifier.
+And this summer he became the oldest player to appear in a European Championship qualifier.

 Lima is also Andorra's record goalscorer, finding the net 11 times.
 Back in 2014 his sixth-minute penalty gave Andorra a shock lead against Wales before two Gareth Bale strikes helped Chris Coleman's side scrape to a win.